 SPECIAL NEEDS: If you have a documented disability that may require accommodation in this course, please communicate with me as soon as possible.
 Additionally, you will need to contact Disability Services.

-Assignments

-ASSIGNMENTS: There is no midterm or final examination in this course.
+Assignments ASSIGNMENTS: There is no midterm or final examination in this course.
 Instead, course assignments consist of regular textbook reading assignments and online multiple-choice quizzes on this reading, online discussion assignments that explore specific historical problems, and reflective writing assignments.
-Specific assignment requirements and evaluation criteria are described in detail below.
+Detailed instructions and evaluation criteria are described below.
 You can keep track of your grades on Blackboard under "My Grades."